chaosparrot/marithime_talon/README.md

 - Selections do not work when repeating the same correction, but having another correction be a closer match - Expected is it selecting the first correction instead TOKEN-WISE
 - TODO:
-  X Integrate input history event registering on the right places in the actions
-  - Integrate proper self repair with EXACT matches ( because insert with exact matches do not result in key presses / inserts )
+  X Integrate input history event registering on the right places in the actions X Integrate proper self repair with EXACT matches ( because insert with exact matches do not result in key presses / inserts )
-  - Integrate remove event registering
+  ~ Integrate remove event registering
+    X Fix insert merging ( by flipping the order )
+    X Fix remove merging with other events
+    - Fix remove merging with itself
   X Integrate the skip checking
   - Integrate retrieving the states for correction looping
   - Integrate phonetic repetition checking